blueyorange/my-planner/seed/OCRAoutcomes.md

 (o) current ideas; universe is made up of dark energy, dark matter, and a small percentage of ordinary matter.

-# Module 6: Particles and medical physics
+# 6 Particles and medical physics

 ## 6.1 Capacitors